Coastal Carolina vs. Texas State NCAA Football Odds, Plays and Insights | November 20, 2021

 Texas State Stats and Trends

-- In Texas State's 10 games this season, it has five wins against the spread.

-- Texas State's games this season have gone over the total in five out of 10 opportunities (50%).
+- Texas State's games this year have hit the over five times in 10 opportunities (50%).

-- When Texas State amasses over 326.1 yards, the team is 4-3 against the spread and 3-4 overall.
+- Texas State is 4-3 against the spread and 3-4 overall when the team churns out more than 326.1 yards.

-- The Bobcats have turned the ball over 11 more times (20 total) than the Chanticleers have forced a turnover (9) this season.
+- The Bobcats have turned the ball over 20 times this season, 11 more turnovers than the Chanticleers have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.